Mortgage deposit gift letter example

 If you are receiving part of your mortgage deposit as a gift, the donor may be asked by the lender to provide a letter confirming that the funds are a gift (not a loan).
 A gift letter needs to be from the donor, addressed to the lender, and must include specific information.
 An example of a suitable mortgage deposit gift letter is below.gift_letter_editable

 Mortgage Deposit Gift Letter Notes

 The gift letter must show donor’s full name(s) and address (both donors if a couple) and should be addressed to the lender but forwarded to your mortgage broker (do not send direct to the lender).
 Include purchaser’s full names and current address in the letter.

 You must include gift size, the property address, and the donor’s relationship to the purchasers.
 If any sums have already been supplied to third parties by the donor(s), this should be noted as in our example.
 Our sample content as shown is sufficient for the majority of mortgage lenders.

-Date – please date your letter
+Please date your letter

-Gifts from more than one source – each donor should produce their own gift letter (unless they are a couple when a joint letter is sufficient).
+Each donor should produce their own gift letter (unless they are a couple when a joint letter is sufficient).

 Lenders do not usually ask for identification details for the donor(s) (and example of where they may is when the donor lives overseas).

-Original copies – please post an original signed copy of the gift letter to your mortgage broker, fax or email a copy initially to reduce delays.
+Please post an original signed copy of the gift letter to your mortgage broker, fax or email a copy initially to reduce delays.